 1. Imodium Firms the Dog’s Stool

 By using Imodium, the stool of your dog becomes more firm.
 This is because it reduces the amount of water inside the dog’s stool as it increases absorption.
 Imodium slows down food movement in the intestines and allows the body to extract water or electrolytes.
 Only waste and not important nutrients will be pass out.
-The dog’s body can extract all the necessary nutrients it needs from food.
+The dog’s body can extract all the necessary nutrients it needs from dog food.

 2. Imodium Treats Other Gastrointestinal Conditions